-Kellerman speaks to audiences all over the world, including, in recent years, Berlin, London, Moscow, Rome, Sao Paolo, Shanghai, Zurich, St. Gallen, Jerusalem, Turin, Toronto, Montreal, Mumbai, New Dehli, Amsterdam and Kyoto.
-She serves on, among others,, the Advisory Board of Leadership, the advisory group to the AAUW project on Women and Leadership, the Publications Committee of the International Leadership Association, and the Advisory Board of the Brookings Institution Leadership Initiative.
+Kellerman speaks to audiences all over the world, including, in recent years, Berlin, London, Moscow, Rome, Sao Paolo, Shanghai, Zurich, St. Gallen, Jerusalem, Turin, Toronto, Montreal, Mumbai, New Dehli, Amsterdam, Kyoto, and Sydney.
+She serves on, among others, the Advisory Board of Leadership, the Advisory Board of the AAUW project on Women and Leadership, and the Advisory Board of the Brookings Institution Leadership Initiative.
 She was ranked by Forbes.com as among “Top 50 Business Thinkers” (2009) and by Leadership Excellence in top 15 of “thought leaders in management and leadership” (2008-09 and again in 2010-2011).
 In 2010 she was given the Wilbur M. McFeeley award by the National Management Association for her pioneering work on leadership and followership.
 And in 2014 she was ranked by Global Gurus 13th in the “World’s Top 30 Management Professionals.”
-Her next book, Hard Times: Leadership in America, will be published by Stanford University Press in September 2014.
+Her most recent book, Hard Times: Leadership in America, was published by Stanford University Press in 2014.